Lightstreamer/Lightstreamer-example-Portfolio-adapter-dotnet/README.md

 ### Install the Basic Portfolio Demo
 If you want to install a basic version of the *.Net Portfolio Demo* in your local Lightstreamer Server, follow the steps below.

-* Download *Lightstreamer Server 6.0* (see the [Compatibility Notes](https://github.com/Weswit/Lightstreamer-example-Portfolio-adapter-dotnet#lightstreamer-compatibility-notes) for more details about the correct version; Lightstreamer Server comes with a free non-expiring demo license for 20 connected users) from [Lightstreamer Download page](http://www.lightstreamer.com/download.htm), and install it, as explained in the `GETTING_STARTED.TXT` file in the installation home directory.
+* Download the [latest Lightstreamer distribution](http://download.lightstreamer.com/#current) (see the [Compatibility Notes](https://github.com/Weswit/Lightstreamer-example-Portfolio-adapter-dotnet#lightstreamer-compatibility-notes) for more details about the correct version; Lightstreamer Server comes with a free non-expiring demo license for 20 connected users) from [Lightstreamer Download page](http://www.lightstreamer.com/download.htm), and install it, as explained in the `GETTING_STARTED.TXT` file in the installation home directory.
 * Get the `deploy.zip` file of the [latest release](https://github.com/Weswit/Lightstreamer-example-Portfolio-adapter-dotnet/releases) and unzip it
 * Plug the *Proxy Data Adapter* and the *Proxy MetaData Adapter* into the Server: go to the `Deployment_LS` folder and copy the `DotNetPortfolio` directory and all of its files to the `adapters` folder of your Lightstreamer Server installation.
 * Launch *Lightstreamer Server*.
 The Server startup will complete only after a successful connection between the Proxy Adapters and the Remote Adapters.